 The recommended daily allowance for individuals participating in resistance training currently sits at between 1.2 and 1.4g of protein per kilogram of bodyweight per day.
 A 70kg individual therefore would be aiming for between 84 and 98g of protein a day.
 Many new clients when beginning to establish baselines for protein intake are shocked to find how far below this level they fall on a consistent day-to-day basis.

 3) Up your fruit and vegetable intake

-Breakfast, lunch, snack and dinner, consider them as Option 1.
+Breakfast, lunch, snack and dinner, consider them as Priority #1.

 High water content, often limited calories, high in satiation, high in vitamins and minerals.
 We know we should, so why don’t we??